nathan-boyd/engineering_blog/content/posts/2022-04-06-subarray-sums-divisible-by-k.md

 When working with running sums like above we're recalculating a lot of values over and over again.

 We can use use a hash map to store the previous sums / prefixsums.
 For this, we can store the occurrence of prefixSum % k at every iteration.
-If we have already seen this (prefixSum%k), we will add the number of occurrences of this to the answer.
+If we have already seen this ( prefixSum %k ), we will add the number of occurrences of this to the answer.

 ``` python
 import pytest